archilex/advanced-tables-docs/README.md

     ->quickSaveIncludeSolidIcons(false)
 ```

-*Important: Since icons are cached, after updating you will need to clear your cache to see the change with `php artisan cache:clear`*
+> Important: Since icons are cached, after updating you will need to clear your cache to see the change with `php artisan cache:clear`.

 #### Configuring the color picker colors (New)